 Sixth Form pupils at Liverpool College are expected to study four subjects at AS level in Year 12 (the Lower Sixth).
 All pupils will be expected to sit the AS examinations at the end of the Lower Sixth year, these making up 50% of each A Level course.
 An AS is normally made up of two assessed modules.

 Pupils then continue with three or four of these subjects in Year 13 (the Upper Sixth), sitting the A2 examination which make up the other 50% of the A Level course.
 Again, the A2 is normally composed of two assessed modules.
 Modules are usually taken in the June session of Year 12, and in the January and/or June sessions of Year 13.
-Details of assessment and weblinks to the specification (syllabus) are found on the separate subject pages, linked below.
+Details of assessment and weblinks to the specification (syllabus) can be found in the separate subject summaries outlined in the Curriculum Handbook.

 Art & Design

 Drama & Theatre Studies